syncfusion-content/uwp-docs/uwp/Image-Editor/transformation.md

 ### Using Code

-Programmatically, the `Rotate` method is used in the SfImageEditor control to rotate the image.
+Programmatically, the `Rotate` method is used in the Image Editor control to rotate the image.

 N> Angle cannot be specified in code to alter the rotation angle of the image